zerotier/zssp/README.md

 ZeroTier Secure Sessions Protocol
 ======

+*NOTICE: ZSSP has not yet completed peer review or code audit, so use at your own risk for now.
+This will be updated as the project matures.*

 ## Introduction

 An in-depth guide to the full protocol specification can be found in the [protocol whitepaper](./whitepaper.pdf) provided in this repo.
 This implementation references it heavily.